Self-Supervised Dynamical System Representations for Physiological Time-Series: Background and Related Work

-{\bf Sequential Variational Autoencoders.} SVAEs can be viewed as a time-series SSL strategy that leverages the state-space formulation to learn representations corresponding to components of a dynamical system models.
-Training is performed through an autoencoding task by maximizing the ELBO, $ \mathbb{E}_{q(z|y)}[\log p(y | z)] - \beta \mathrm{KL}(q(z | y) \| p(z)) $, where $z$ are latent variables, $q(z|y)$ is the approximate posterior, $p(y | z)$ is the likelihood, $p(z)$ is the latent prior, and $\beta$ is the regularization strength for the KL term.
-The encoder $q(z | y)$ and decoder $p(y | z)$ are often parameterized by neural networks, and are structured to reflect specific generative assumptions.
-For instance, LFADS~\citep{sussillo2016lfads} encodes each time series into an initial condition $x_{t_0}$ that evolves under a shared dynamics function and uses a GRU decoder to reconstruct the observed data.
-DSVAE~\citep{li2018disentangled} assumes that the dynamics is data-dependent and can be factorized into static and dynamic generative factors.
-Unlike CL and MAE, which aims to selectively recover useful sources of information during pretraining, SVAE methods share the common limitation that the $\mathbb{E}_{q(z|y)}[\log p(y | z)]$ term does not distinguish between meaningful signal from noise and instead encourages explaining all observed variability in the data.
+{\bf Sequential Variational Autoencoders.} SVAEs leverage the SSM to learn representations corresponding to components of a dynamical systems.
+Training proceeds via an autoencoding task by maximizing the ELBO for an encoder-decoder network structure to enforce specific generative assumptions.
+For instance, LFADS~\citep{sussillo2016lfads} encodes each time series into an latent ${\bf x}_{t_0}$ under the assumption that all time-series evolve under a shared dynamics function.
+DSVAE~\citep{yingzhen2018disentangled} assumes that the dynamics is data-dependent and can be factorized into static and dynamic generative factors.
+Unlike CL and MAE, which have mechanisms for selectively filtering out noise, SVAEs methods may remove noise arbitrarily.
+Because the autoencoding task does not distinguish between transferrable signal from noise in the generative model, it instead encourages explaining all observed variability in the data.
 Consequently, the learned representations can be overly sensitive to irrelevant information, reducing their transferability to downstream tasks.

+One way to formulate graphical models for time-series data is the hierarchical, mixed-effects approach, where fixed effects capture shared dynamics and random effects capture individual-specific variability \citep{zhang2020mixed, xiong2019mixed, roques2025personalized}.
+However, these methods typically require the number of global and local components to be specified in advance, which can be difficult to determine in practice.